Lab

 Used in combination, each Lab process (Silver halide sensitivity, Pull | Push, Developer, Agitation, Replenisher, Spectra, Diffusion) contributes to different outcomes.
 As the replenisher is calibrated with each agitation period, there is no loss of film speed when the replenisher remains at its default setting.

-Custom Lab.
+Special film processing.
 Bleach bypass preset.
 Presets individually calibrated to each Camera and Print Stock.
-Fully user customizable.
+Fully user customizable

 Bleach bypass typically works best in low-contrast and highly saturated scenes.
 Unexposed salt crystals are still light-sensitive and need to be neutralized, whereas metallic silver is already desensitized.
 Fixing agents in a bleach bath dissolve unexposed and undeveloped silver halide crystals from the layers.
 Reducing, “bypassing”, or “skipping” this bath retains some or all the silver.
 And just like developer solution, given enough time, the fixer will attack and dissolve all metallic silver.
 Any retained silver through bleach bypass increases the contrast and grain, while fewer remaining dyes render a restricted color palette of lower saturation.
 There can be a significant reduction in dynamic range, making it difficult to recover details in the shadows.
 There can be color shifts, usually towards cyan, and maroons and blues tend towards black.

-ARRI LogC to sRGB.
-Custom Lab.
+Special film processing.
 Agitation : mid.
 Replenisher : mid-low.
 Contrast diffusion : moderate hi-frequencies.
-Push processing : moderate-high
+Push processing : moderate-high.
+ARRI LogC to sRGB.

-Lab’s Shoulder, Knee, and Toe were used to render this image.
+Lab’s Shoulder, Knee, and Toe were used in rendering this image.

-Lab’s Shoulder, Knee, and Toe were used to render this image.
+Lab’s Shoulder, Knee, and Toe were used in rendering this image.